Closing the pool.

 4. Over-filter the pool water by running the pump 24/7 for a few days before closing the pool and you might want to add a clarifier.
 Extra filtering will make sure that your pool water is as pure as possible, this will cut down on algae and stains forming over the winter.

 5. Get a buddy or hire someone to help you with the cover.
 Sure, you can do most of the winterization on your own, but the cover is easier with two people.
+If you’re considering a professional approach, Full-Service Pool Installation can simplify the entire process.

 POOL CLOSING DAY